S-Temple/637Assignment5/Assignment5-ReportTemplate.md

 With three of the top models the overall best performing model is geometric.

-The only models that I could get working were geometric and littlewood.

 ## Result of range analysis (an explanation of which part of data is good for proceeding with the analysis)

 ## Plots for failure rate and reliability of the SUT for the test data provided